Skip to main content

 Dwyer_Corporate_Headshot-1.jpg

-Rick Dwyer serves as the Executive Director of the Hampton Roads Military and Federal Facilities Alliance, a public-private partnership dedicated to attracting, retaining, and growing federal facilities in Hampton Roads, Virginia.
-Prior to becoming Executive Director, he served 6 years as the HRMFFA Deputy Executive Director.
+Rick Dwyer serves as the Executive Director of the Hampton Roads Military and Federal Facilities Alliance, a public-private partnership dedicated to attracting, retaining, and growing the federal presence in Hampton Roads, Virginia.

-Rick is a 1996 graduate of the United States Air Force Academy in Colorado Springs, CO where he earned a bachelor’s degree in civil engineering.
-He also holds master’s degrees in construction engineering and management from Virginia Tech, and military operational art and science from Air University.
+Rick is a graduate of the United States Air Force Academy where he earned a bachelor’s degree in civil engineering.
+He also holds master’s degrees in civil engineering from Virginia Tech, and military operational art and science from Air University.

 Todd Nichols - Deputy Executive Director